What Other Kids Are Reading

-- Place pan into oven and broil for 3-4 minutes.
+- Use an oven mitten to transfer the skillet in to the broiler.
+Broil for 3-4 minutes.
 The cheese should bubble and the frittata should be "set."
-That means it's not as liquid and jiggly as it started out.
+That means it's not liquid and jiggly anymore.

 - Remove pan from the oven and allow to cool for a minute before slicing into 6 wedges.
 Serve.

 Note: All information on KidsHealth® is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.

 © 1995- The Nemours Foundation.
 All rights reserved.